Futterumstellung bei Hunden mit chronischer Nierenerkrankung (CNE)

 Diagnosis – what tests are necessary?

-• Urine test: Blood, protein and sugar content provide information about kidney function and the severity of the disease
+• Urine test: blood, protein and sugar content provide information about kidney function and the severity of the disease

 • X-ray or ultrasound: Changes in the structure, shape and position of the kidneys become visible